Ghaith-amdouni/Study-hub/README.md

 - **Confirmation Prompts** before deletion to prevent data loss.
 - **Custom CSS** enhancements for a better UI/UX.

----

-## 🙋‍♂️ Author

-Developed by [Your Name] as part of my CS50x learning journey.

----

-## 📃 License

-This project is open-source and free to use under the MIT License.

----

 This project, **Study Hub**, demonstrates a real-world CRUD (Create, Read, Update, Delete) web application.
 It was developed fully by me, following the skills and knowledge learned through CS50x.

 I hope **Study Hub** can be a small but meaningful contribution towards making study organization easier!